ferdal137/ferdal137/README.md

 ## About me
 Geek, Computer Science and Physics student.
 Data Science and Machine Learning engineer in training.
 Selected by Google for participate in one of their Bootcamps.
 Certified as a Tensorflow developer and IBM Data Scientist.
-Passionate about space exploration :rocket:
+Passionate about space exploration